kube-reporting/metering-operator/Documentation/writing-custom-queries.md

 ```

 Next, open up your web browser to [http://127.0.0.1:9090](http://127.0.0.1:9090).
-If you get a 404, it's possible your Prometheus is behind an ingress controller, in which case, the port-forward will not work, and you will need to ***REMOVED***nd the documentation for your Prometheus installation on how to access the Prometheus Web UI.
+If you get a 404, it's possible your Prometheus is behind an ingress controller, in which case, the port-forward will not work, and you will need to find the documentation for your Prometheus installation on how to access the Prometheus Web UI.

 For the purposes of this guide, we are going to report on the `kube_deployment_status_replicas_unavailable` metric that is produced by `kube-state-metrics`, which should be available in your Prometheus instance if you're using the prometheus-operator in some form.

 To validate, open your web browser to your Prometheus UI that we set up earlier and in the box above the `Execute` button, enter in `kube_deployment_status_replicas_unavailable`, and hit the `Execute` button.
 You should see a list of metrics show up.
-If you have an empty list, it's possible that you don't have `kube-state-metrics` running, or there's a con***REMOVED***guration issue with Prometheus.
+If you have an empty list, it's possible that you don't have `kube-state-metrics` running, or there's a configuration issue with Prometheus.

 ## Collecting additional Prometheus metrics

-The ***REMOVED***rst thing to ***REMOVED***gure out is what question do we want to ask, and what information is needed to do it.
+The first thing to figure out is what question do we want to ask, and what information is needed to do it.
 For the example, we're going to try to answer the following question.

 > What is the average and total amount of time that a particular deployment's replicas are unready?

 To answer this question, we're going to use the `kube_deployment_status_replicas_unavailable` metric which tells us how many unready replicas a particular deployment has at a given moment in time.

-Next, we need to ***REMOVED***gure out what information we care about from this metric, as a lot of it's not particularly useful to us.
+Next, we need to figure out what information we care about from this metric, as a lot of it's not particularly useful to us.
 The most relevant information available in this metric is the `namespace`, `deployment` labels and the actual value of the metric.

 To strip out everything besides this information, the following Prometheus query [sums](https://prometheus.io/docs/prometheus/latest/querying/operators/#aggregation-operators) the value of the metric grouped by the `namespace` and `deployment`.